 A salt pool may save time when compared to manually adding chlorine to the pool.
 In all fairness, we should compare to the new automated chlorine injection system.
 Commonly found on commercial pools, automatic chlorine injection systems continually test the water and then add just the right amount of liquid chlorine to a pool.
 These advanced pool automation controllers are now available for pH control and chlorine injection in residential pools.

-The main issue with a salt water pool are the high chlorine levels required to sanitize and oxidize the pool water.
+The main issue with a saltwater pool is the high chlorine level required to sanitize and oxidize the pool water.
 The good news is that salt pool chlorine levels can be reduced with the addition of an ultraviolet disinfection system.
-Since a salt water pool relies solely on chemical disinfection, most of the same problems with regular chlorinated pools also affect salt water pools.
-Salt water pools rely 100% on chemical disinfection (chlorine) and the recommended free chlorine residual is the same as traditional chlorine poos, 2 – 4 ppm.
+Since a saltwater pool relies solely on chemical disinfection, most of the same problems with regular chlorinated pools also affect saltwater pools.
+Saltwater pools rely 100% on chemical disinfection (chlorine) and the recommended free chlorine residual is the same as traditional chlorine pools, or 2 – 4 ppm.
 Scientists have begun to investigate how chlorine affects the respiratory system.
-A ground breaking study presented at the American College of Sports Medicine found that exposure to chorine at this level constricted airways in the lungs leading to coughing, wheezing, and shortness of breath.
+A ground breaking study presented by the American College of Sports Medicine found that exposure to chorine at this level constricts airways in the lungs leading to coughing, wheezing, and shortness of breath.